Maxim Martsinkevich

+Early life and education

+Maxim Martsinkevich was born in 1984 in Moscow to Sergey Yevgenyevich Martsinkevich and Viktoriya Leonidovna Martsinkevich.
+During his lifetime he indicated he was of Russian, Polish, Lithuanian, and Belarusian ancestry.
+As expressed in his first autobiographical audio book Destruct, his mother did not share her son's extremist views while his father was supportive.

 Martsinkevich was conscripted into the Russian Army, although he claimed that he was released after a few days, following a mental health evaluation caused by him having beaten up a fellow soldier of Azerbaijani ancestry.
 Tesak's nickname was related to his interest in knives.
 He graduated from a secondary vocational school for architecture and was expelled from the Russian State Social University.

+Career

 Martsinkevich said he had been employed as an engineer for three and a half years.
-He also sold videos and tried to sell music through his website.
+He sold his videos and tried to sell music through his website.
+Later on he used to sell his book, Restruct, in the same way.
+He also sold ads in his videos and tried to organize a financial pyramid scheme called Tesak Money.

+Tesak was a member of the white power skinhead group "Russian Purpose" led by Semyon Tokmakov.
+Until 2003, Martsinkevich was also in the People's National Party.